 Raya 2019: Malaysian photographers share some of their favourite Ramadan bazaar food stalls

 Ramadan buffets are great (and we listed 14 epic ones in KL for 2019 here) but nothing beats the vibrancy of Ramadan bazaars—the buzz and eclectic energy, as well as the mouthwatering varieties of food freshly made.
-If there's one thing Malaysians can all agree on, it's the food.
+If there’s one thing Malaysians can all agree on, it’s the food.
 The glorious, tantalising food.
 Of different cultures and of different festivities.
-And yet Netflix didn't think to include us on their food-docu series Street Food.
-But that's okay; these Malaysian photographers know better as they headed out to document one of their favourite Ramadan bazaar stalls.
+And yet Netflix didn’t think to include us in their food-docu series Street Food.
+But that’s okay; these Malaysian photographers know better as they headed out to document one of their favourite Ramadan bazaar stalls.
 From crispy, fragrant apam balik to OG Taiping kuey teow with huge, fresh prawns to tasty, succulent chicken wings (with a kick!) to flavourful Shawarma Ayam—find out where are the places to check out before Ramadan is over!

 In addition, these Malaysian photographers have also shared their tips to taking awesome photos and videos this Raya season—just in case you’re feeling either creative or up for documenting precious moments with your loved ones.